You can call NHS 111 Mental Health if you need urgent mental health support (such as feeling mentally unsafe or severely distressed).

 Silver Line (24/7)

-The Silver Line Helpline run by Age UK is a free, confidential telephone service for older people.
+The Silver Line Helpline, run by Age UK, is a telephone service specifically for older people aged 55 and over.

 Call 0800 4 70 80 90 for free.